 8. Layer chopped pieces of pie with whipped cream.

 This is definitely not your typical healthy breakfast parfait, but it’s still delicious.
 Layer chopped pumpkin pie pieces and alternate it with whipped cream (and caramel?) until you reach the top of your glass.
 Enjoy this while scrolling through Black Friday sales.

 9. Use a potato peeler to make chocolate peels for garnish.

-10. Use a biscuit cutter to make mini pies.
+10. Use a biscuit cutter to make mini pumpkin pies.

-Spray the inside and outside of a biscuit cutter or round cookie cutter with nonstick cooking spray before cutting straight into your ready-made pumpkin pie (HINT: Costco pumpkin pies work really well with this tip).
+Spray the inside and outside of a biscuit cutter or round cookie cutter with nonstick cooking spray before cutting straight into your ready-made pumpkin pie.

 Gently slide the pie out by using a knife or spoon to tap the outside of the cutter.
-Top mini pies with whipped cream and enjoy!
+Top mini pies with your homemade whipped cream.